 - Using the Nature Watch Ecological Restoration Database, students set up own project to monitor the health of the habour.
-The monitoring database is used to record the survival, arrival, regeneration, growth and behaviour of species in the Porirua Harbour and Catchment. - There are many existing restoration projects students can get involved with, including: Forest and Bird at the Wildlife Management reserve; and WRC and PCC at Kakaho stream mouth.
-Pauatahanui Inlet Wildlife Reserve Management Plan and DOC's Wellington Conservation Management Strategy.
-Create a petition
+The monitoring database is used to record the survival, arrival, regeneration, growth and behaviour of species in habitats being actively restored. - There are many existing restoration projects students can get involved with.
+Contact Greater Wellington Regional Council to find out more information about student involvement in current projects.

-- Write letters to the government

-- Create an awareness campaign in the community

-- Clean up an area of the harbour or catchment

-- Create a plan or model

-- Contribute to the scientific studies.
+- Write letters to the government - · Create an awareness campaign in the community - · Clean up an area of the harbour or catchment - Create a plan or model - Contribute to scientific studies (e.g. mm2 project)